Friends-Of-Noso/nosodatatool/README.md

 ## To do

-1. Complete the display of ALL the fields of the header
+1. ~~Complete the display of ALL the fields of the header and the orders~~
 2. Complete `JSON` output of the `TBlock` from [NosoData](https://github.com/Friends-Of-Noso/NosoData) to enable `JSON` output